camunda/camunda-docs/docs/reference/supported-environments.md

   Operate require OpenJDK 11+ and Elasticsearch 7.12.x
 - **Operate Browser App** - requires the latest version of Chrome, Firefox or Edge on Windows, MacOS and Linux

+## Camunda Tasklist

+- **Tasklist Web App/Importer/Archiver** - the server components of Camunda Tasklist require OpenJDK 11+ and Elasticsearch 7.12.x
+- **Tasklist Browser App** - requires the latest version of Chrome, Firefox or Edge on Windows, MacOS and Linux